It all started with a corn field and an idea.

 2025

-FOBP Garden Club is started to better maintain the park’s pollinator planting beds.
+FOBP rallies a new Garden Club to better maintain the park’s pollinator planting beds.

 2024

-Wildflower No-Mow zone along Yates is prepared in fall 2020 and installed for the spring season (led by Denman Netherland)
+A wildflower no-mow zone along Yates is installed in December 2020 (led by Denman Netherland)

 A memorial bench is installed for Wendell and Elaine Freeman.